-The evidence collected suggests transparency around IM models differ across CCPs and jurisdictions.
-CCPs generally note that they provide a variety of tools and information to aid with the prediction of stressed margin calls, though the capabilities of these tools differ across CCPs.
-Most CCPs provide tools that allow clearing members and clients to calculate margin requirements for existing portfolios as well as changes to portfolios that participants expect to make, while some CCPs provide additional functionality allowing participants to calculate margin requirements under "what if" scenarios.
-While these tools were considered useful during the March period, some clearing members and clients suggested a range of potential improvements related to transparency, disclosure and functionality of these tools that would help them overcome the challenges of anticipating margin changes.
+The evidence collected suggests that transparency around IM models differs across CCPs and jurisdictions.
+CCPs generally note that they provide a variety of tools and information to aid with the prediction of stressed margin calls, although the capabilities of these tools differ across CCPs.
+Most CCPs provide tools that let clearing members and clients calculate margin requirements for existing portfolios as well as changes to portfolios that participants expect to make, while some CCPs provide additional functionality, allowing participants to calculate margin requirements under "what if" scenarios.
+While these tools were considered useful during the March period, some clearing members and clients suggested a range of potential improvements related to the tools' transparency, disclosure and functionality that would help them overcome the challenges of anticipating margin changes.